We've picked out the best Huawei phones on the market so you can see quickly what's ideal for you.

 In the world of Huawei, P30 remains a great handset with an amazing zoom camera, fantastic display, and class-leading battery life.
 If your budget is tighter, you can even get most of the P30 Pro's features in the Huawei P30 too.
 2018’s Mate 20 Pro is a great option as well, with Huawei’s mid-range phones like the P Smart (2019) also offering slick design in an affordable package.
 Read on to find out why these are the best Huawei phones.

 The Huawei P30 Pro is the best Huawei phone you can buy right now.
-It's the best phone we've used when it comes to photography with the cameras the P30 Pro's real party piece, providing staggeringly good 5x and 10x zoom, and a digital 50x zoom with gets you insanely close to objects far off in the distance.
+It's also one of the best phone we've used when it comes to photography, with the cameras being the P30 Pro's real party piece, providing staggeringly good 5x and 10x zoom, and a digital 50x zoom with gets you insanely close to objects far off in the distance.
 Its low-light capabilities are also top-notch.

 The large 6.47-inch screen on the P30 Pro may 'only' have a Full HD+ resolution, but it's bright, clear and colorful providing an excellent canvas for your apps and games.

 There's no worry when it comes to the P30 Pro potentially running out of juice, the battery life here is excellent.
 We regularly got to the end of the day with 30% or more left in the tank.